Visa policy of Qatar: Transit

 Regardless of nationality, travelers who are in transit through Hamad International Airport do not require a visa if they depart within 24 hours.

 On 26 September 2016, the Ministry of the Interior announced the issuance of free transit visas for passengers of any nationality transiting through Hamad International Airport.

 Only travellers travelling on Qatar Airways, with layovers between 5 and 96 hours are eligible.

 Visitor statistics

-Most visitors arriving to Qatar were from the following countries of nationality:
+Most visitors arriving in Qatar were from the following countries of nationality: